How To Get Divorced Within 2 Years In Malaysia?

 There is some truth in the common misconception that “you MUST be married for two years or more before you can get a divorce”, but that is just a glimpse of the bigger picture.
 For divorce cases in Malaysia, there is a prerequisite in that the parties to the marriage must have been married for at least two years before they can apply for divorce.
 This law helps to prevent couples from making hasty or impulsive decisions about ending the marriage, giving them ample time to think carefully and thoroughly about the relationship, smooth out the rough patches in the marriage, or perhaps even fixing and saving the marriage eventually.

 But what if you are married for less than two years, and you are already thinking about getting a divorce?
 Actually, while the law aims to protect the sanctity of a marriage with the two-year rule, it is not definite.
-There is an exception here: if the party who intends to apply for divorce can prove that there were exceptional circumstances or hardship suffered in the course of the marriage, the Judge may grant permission for that party to present the divorce petition to court (Section 50(2) of the Law Reform (Marriage and Divorce) Act 1976).
-So, there IS a possibility that you can apply for a divorce even though your marriage subsisted for less than two years.
+There is an exception here: if the party who intends to apply for divorce can prove that there were exceptional circumstances or hardship suffered in the course of the marriage, the Judge may grant permission for that party to present the divorce petition to court under Section 50(2) of the Law Reform (Marriage and Divorce) Act 1976.

 What constitutes “exceptional circumstances or hardship” then?
 This may include physical and mental abuse, adultery, cruelty and domestic violence by one spouse to the other.
 We can have a better understanding of this phrase through the case of Kiranjit Kaur a/p Kalwant Singh v Chandok Narinderpal Singh [2010] 3 CLJ 724, whereby the court agreed that the husband’s act of threatening and slandering the wife in a blog posting amounts to “exceptional circumstances”.
 In reaching its decision, the court also took into consideration the following issues: